timurrrr/RaceChronoDiyBleDevice/README.md

 car.
 Here's how the final setup looked like in my 2017 Subaru BRZ:

 ![CAN bus reader installed in the glovebox of a 2017 Subaru BRZ](images/ft86_glovebox.jpg)

+If you have reliability issues with the CAN bus, try installing a jumper to connect the 120 Ohm terminal resistor in parallel to the CAN chip.

 ## Contributions